“The best use of life is love. The best expression of love is time. The best time to love is now.” – Rick Warren

 Giving of ourselves to help and assist others creates a feeling of abundance in addition to a sense of satisfaction within our own lives.
 Giving to those who are going through a difficult time or are less fortunate forces you to step back and take a broader look at your own life.
 This can sometimes cause you to reevaluate and adjust your focus in your own life.

 I have seen and experienced this in my own life on several occasions—both in my own community and internationally.
-Every experience has left me with feelings of joy, gratitude and leaves me wanting to do more.
+Every experience has left me with feelings of joy, gratitude and wanting to do more.

 A few years ago, I participated in helping organize an Eagle Scout Project that collected winter clothing for a battered women’s shelter.
 At first, I was a bit apprehensive about getting involved and helping this organization due to a previous experience with them that was negative, I decided I needed to think about others besides myself and help make this project a success.